MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

     -  If a page returns an error response (http 5xx status).
     -  If a page returns 404, or any http 4xx response.
 -  Bots and crawler accessing anonymous pages of the website isn't counted.
--  If there's a monitoring system setup to test website availability periodically, it will be removed if it sends a non-browser user agent.
+-  If there's a monitoring system setup to test website availability periodically, it is removed if it sends a non-browser user agent.
 In case your monitoring system sends a user agent that is of any standard browser, it might be counted.
 If using a monitoring system to test website availability, we recommend targeting **/\_services/about** page of your website to ensure that it isn't counted in anonymous user access.
 -  If a user is accessing only static resources (CSS, JavaScript, and images) won't be counted.
 -  If a user is browsing anonymously and later logs in to the website within same day (UTC time zone), then that user will only be counted as authenticated user and won't be counted as anonymous user.